allabux21/gwright99.github.io/flask-blueprint/06-interlude-01-philosophy-of-flask-application-architecture.md

 1. The Flask development server initialization behaviour
 2. Neglecting to close my database connections

-##### Flask development server initialization behaviour
+##### What was causing the problem?
+(Hint: mostly me)
 NOTE: GW TO TRY THE @app.before_first_request decorator to see if this solves the problem.
 Flask is built upon the Werkzeug library.
 When Flask is started in development mode, Werkzeug will spawn a child process in order to [restart the main process each time the application code changes](https://stackoverflow.com/questions/25504149/why-does-running-the-flask-dev-server-run-itself-twice).
 This behaviour, however, also expresses itself when the application is first initialized.

 Part of my `__init__.py: create_app()` function tries to seed the SQLite database with records.
 Given the double-execution behaviour of the Flask development server, this meant two processes were trying to connect to the database (each trying to write the same records).
 I was quite capable at opening database connections via the Session() object but I had neglected to write any code that _closed_ the database connection.
 This meant that the second process received a process conflict error (TO DO: GO FIND THE EXACT ERROR), but SQLite was still waiting for the first process to close its connection.
 Oops.

-Before I figured out the root cause of the problem, I created a workaround procedure based on a StackOverflow post that discussed how to deal with a [locked database](https://stackoverflow.com/questions/26862809/operational-error-database-is-locked).
+Before I figured out the root cause of the problem, I created a workaround procedure based on a StackOverflow post that discussed how to deal with a [locked database](https://stackoverflow.com/questions/26862809/operational-error-database-is-locked), and tied into my `__init__.py` file.

 ```python
 # proj/db.py